cucumber/cucumber-android/README.md

     ...
 }
 ```

+and put this class in glue package.
+Glue packages are specified in `@CucumberOptions` annotation, see [Using Cucumber-Android](#using-cucumber-android)

 You can specify tag expression like `@WithJunitRule("@MyTag")` to control for which scenarios this rule should be executed.
 See `compose.feature` and `ComposeRuleHolder` for example